run-x/opta/modules/aws_vpn/aws-vpn.md

 * You can monitor current connections from thr AWS console by going to the VPN endpoint resource.

 ## Caveats
-* Note that the default client certificate and the one displayed above is set to expire after 6 months.
+* Note that the default client certificate and the one displayed above is set to expire after 2 years.
 This short lifetime is intentional due to the security risk of having a VPN profile be valid for too long.
 * You will need to use certificate revocation lists to revoke individual certificates.